 Impacts to Road Users on Bloor Street East

-During Stage 1 and 2 construction, one shared travel lane in each direction for people driving and cycling will be maintained on Bloor Street East.
+During construction, one shared travel lane in each direction for people driving and cycling will be maintained on Bloor Street East.
 Cyclists and motorists will need to share the road during these times.
-Unfortunately pedestrian traffic will be maintained on both sides of Bloor Street East.
+Uninterrupted pedestrian traffic will be maintained on both sides of Bloor Street East.

 Impacts to Road Users on Rosedale Valley Road

-Traffic lanes on Rosedale Valley Road will remain open, except during removal of the existing bridge and construction of the new bridge using heavy cranes, in which Rosedale Valley Road will be closed entirely from Park Road to Bayview Avenue for a total of four weekends (Saturday and Sunday).
+Traffic lanes on Rosedale Valley Road will remain open, except during removal of the existing bridge and construction of the new bridge using heavy cranes, in which Rosedale Valley Road will be closed entirely from Park Road to Bayview Avenue for a total of two weekends (Saturday and Sunday).
+Depending on weather conditions, additional time may be necessary to complete this work.

 Access to Sherbourne Station